IHL Board Announces Best Practices Winners

 Lerone Bennett Returns Home to Jackson, Celebrates King's Legacy

 MISSISSIPPI STATE UNIVERSITY NEWS

 MSU Fundraising Campaign Exceeds $400 Million Goal

-of year-end gifts and commitments to Mississippi State is taking the "State of the Future" capital campaign beyond its $400 million goal a full year ahead of schedule.
+A flurry of year-end gifts and commitments to Mississippi State is taking the "State of the Future" capital campaign beyond its $400 million goal a full year ahead of schedule.
 In December alone, almost $13 million in gifts and commitments brought the university campaign total to more than $406 million (as of Dec.
 31).
 "State of the Future" continues through December of this year.
 Among year-end gifts were several major outright and deferred commitments, including: a $1 million gift from Mr. and Mrs. Dave Swalm of New Ulm, Texas, to supplement the Dave and Beth Swalm Chemical Engineering Scholarship; a $500,000 commitment from Mr. and Mrs. John "Nutie" Dowdle of Columbus, to create the John "Nutie" and Edie Dowdle Professorship in Business; a $500,000 commitment from Dr. and Mrs. Niles "Ranny" Moseley of Los Altos, Calif., for campus beautification projects and the MSU Medallion Scholarship Program; and a more than $200,000 commitment from Mr. and Mrs. Roderick A. Moore of Brandon, along with friends and family, to establish the Dr. Brad Roderick Moore Memorial Presidential Endowed Scholarship in honor of the couple's late son.
+Learn more.

 MSU Inventions + Campus Office = Patents, Products

 Supreme Court Justice Returns to MSU Campus Next Week